-- 52. Taxes on the entry of goods into a local area for consumption, use or sale therein. - 53.
+- 52. [omitted by the Constitution (One Hundred and First Amendment) Act, 2016] - 53.
 Taxes on the consumption or sale of electricity. - 54.
-Taxes on the sale or purchase of goods other than newspapers, subject to the provisions of entry 92A of List I. - 55.
-Taxes on advertisements other than advertisements published in the newspapers and advertisements broadcast by radio or television. - 56.
+Taxes on the sale of petroleum crude, high speed diesel, motor spirit (commonly known as petrol), natural gas, aviation turbine fuel and alcoholic liquor for human consumption, but not including sale in the course of inter-State trade or commerce or sale in the course of international trade or commerce of such goods. - 55. [omitted by the Constitution (One Hundred and First Amendment) Act, 2016] - 56.
 Taxes on goods and passengers carried by road or on inland waterways. - 57.
 Taxes on vehicles, whether mechanically propelled or not, suitable for use on roads, including tramcars subject to the provisions of entry 35 of List III. - 58.
 Taxes on animals and boats. - 59.
 Tolls. - 60.
 Taxes on professions, trades, callings and employments. - 61.
 Capitation taxes. - 62.
+Taxes on entertainments and amusements to the extent levied and collected by a Panchayat or a Municipality or a Regional Council or a District Council.

-Taxes on luxuries, including taxes on entertainments, amusements, betting and gambling. - 63.
-Rates of stamp duty in respect of documents other than those specified in the provisions of List I with regard to rates of stamp duty. - 64.
+- 63. Rates of stamp duty in respect of documents other than those specified in the provisions of List I with regard to rates of stamp duty. - 64.
 Offences against laws with respect to any of the matters in this List. - 65.
-Jurisdiction and powers of all courts, except the Supreme Court, with respect to any of the matters in this List.

-66. Fees in respect of any of the matters in this List, but not including fees taken in any court.
+Jurisdiction and powers of all courts, except the Supreme Court, with respect to any of the matters in this List. - 66.
+Fees in respect of any of the matters in this List, but not including fees taken in any court.